-To stop your appeal, complete a Notice of Discontinuance form specifying that you are discontinuing your appeal and sign it.
+To stop your appeal, complete a Notice of Discontinuance form stating that you are stopping your appeal and sign it.
 See the Appendix for a link to this form.

-Ask the respondent to sign the form too, to show they agree to you stopping the appeal.
-Then file the form in RedCrest and wait for RedCrest to advise that a copy with the Court's seal (official stamp) is available.
+Ask the respondent to sign the form too, to show they agree.
+Then file the form in RedCrest.
+Wait for RedCrest to advise that a copy with the Court's seal (official stamp) is available.
 Download and print the sealed copy and serve it on the respondent.

 If the respondent will not sign the form, you need to get the Court's permission to stop your appeal.
-Contact the Self-represented Litigant Coordinator to discuss your situation.
+Contact the Selfrepresented Litigant Coordinator to discuss your situation.